 What are the important dates for taking the LSAT?

 The LSAT is offered multiple times a year, with exact dates varying by region of the world.
 You can take the LSAT in person at a test center or schedule an online, remotely proctored session.
 Advanced registration is required.
-Testing dates and registration deadlines for the U.S. and Canada for 2023-24 are as follows:
+Testing dates and registration deadlines for the U.S. (including Puerto Rico and the Virgin Islands) and Canada for 2024-25 are as follows:

 Are there accommodations for disabilities?

-Yes, the Law School Admission Council provides accommodations for test takers with disabilities, which can include extra testing time, screen readers, and magnification software.
+Yes, LSAC provides accommodations for test takers with disabilities, which can include extra testing time, screen readers, and magnification software.
 Students seeking accommodations must first register for their LSAT test, then submit a request and any required documentation in advance through their LSAC account online.
 LSAC typically responds to accommodation requests within 14 days, but students should register and submit requests well ahead of their intended test date.

 Where can I find practice tests?

 Whether or not you enroll in a formal LSAT prep course, practice tests are a key component of preparing yourself for the LSAT.
-Taking practice tests allows you to familiarize yourself with the LSAT’s content ad format.
-Free practice tests are available through LawHub, LSAC’s online LSAT prep resource site.
+Taking practice tests allows you to familiarize yourself with the LSAT’s content and format.
+Free practice tests are available through LawHub.
 Many LSAT prep courses also include practice exams.

 How early should I prep for the LSAT?